In-patient luxury rehab center in Thailand

 Pathological skin picking (PSP) is the repetitive manipulation of the skin that causes scars, wounds, social impairment, and emotional distress.
 As a distinct disorder, PSP was first recognized in DSM-5.
 Before that, the condition was called excoriation or skin picking disorder.

 At this point, there is no official information about the prevalence of pathological skin picking.
-However, 1.4% of the population develops excoriation at some point in their lives.
-This percentage could apply to PSP, but more research on this subject is necessary.
+However, 1.4% of the population develops excoriation at some point in their lives, according to a study by Gallinat et al., published in the October 2021 issue of Frontiers in Psychiatry.

 Co-occurring psychiatric disorder is among the most common causes of pathological skin picking.
-People with PSP tend to also have depression and anxiety disorders, especially OCD.
-Besides psychiatric disorders, an imbalance of neurotransmitters in the brain could also contribute to the development of pathological skin picking.
+People with PSP tend to have depression and anxiety disorders, especially OCD as well.
+Besides psychiatric disorders, an imbalance of neurotransmitters in the brain additionally contributes to the development of pathological skin picking.

-Effects of PSP include primarily scars, wounds, infections, and other problems on the skin.
-The condition also has a major impact on mental health and aggravates the abovementioned co-occurring psychiatric disorders.
+Effects of PSP include primarily scars, wounds, infections, and various problems on the skin.
+The condition has a major impact on mental health and aggravates the above mentioned co-occurring psychiatric disorders.

 sitting-man-with-his-hands-on-his-face